Justugh/Justugh/README.md

 #### I'm mainly a Java developer, probably working on a Minecraft plugin or Discord bot right now.

 - 🔭 I’m currently working on [JustAPI](https://github.com/Justugh/JustAPI)
-- 📫 How to reach me: @Justugh#0001 on Discord
+- 📫 How to reach me: @Justugh on Discord
 - ⚡ Fun fact: I despise nail files